 An MLS degree prepares individuals who already have a bachelor’s degree or higher education to have a better understanding of legal matters.
 MLS degrees may provide alternatives for individuals who don’t want to attend law school but do want to increase their legal knowledge.

 Some MLS degree students enter the program because they work with legal professionals regularly.
 Other students work in highly regulated industries, like healthcare or pharmaceuticals.
 Business owners also become MLS students because they want to be able to handle more legal aspects of their business.
 An MLS degree helps professionals understand laws and regulations so they can perform better in their roles.

-There are dozens of online MLS programs that enable students to enroll in the school of their choice without having to relocate or attend class in person.
+There are dozens of online Master of Legal Studies programs that enable students to enroll in the school of their choice without having to relocate or attend class in person.
 Rather, students are able to take classes through a connected device, on their own schedule.